garyguo123456789/keeper-app-2/README.md

 To run the project locally:
 1. Clone the repository from GitHub.
 2. Install dependencies using `npm install`.
+3. Ensure that the command is currently in the backend folder by  `cd backend/` if necessary.
-3. Start the server with `npm start` or `node server.js`.
+4. Start the server with `` or `node server.js`.
-4. The server will run on `http://localhost:3000`.
+5. The server will run on `http://localhost:3000`.

 ## Dependencies
 The project uses the following dependencies: